STATE OF GEORGIA

 WHEREAS, the Planning & Zoning Staff for Henry County has reviewed the request and submitted a report that is part of the public record; and

-WHEREAS, the Henry County Zoning Advisory Board has reviewed and recommended approval of the request to modify zoning conditions number 8 and 9 on June 22, 2006.
+WHEREAS, the Henry County Zoning Advisory Board reviewed and denied the variance requests lots on July 13, 2006.

-NOW, THEREFORE, BE IT RESOLVED that the Henry County Board of Commissioners approves the request to modify conditions number 8 and 9 as follows:
+THEREFORE, BE IT RESOLVED that the Henry County Board of

 Chairman Harper asked for public comment in opposition to this request; there was no response.